inspec/inspec/docs/resources.rst

 Matchers -- DONE
 -----------------------------------------------------
-This InSpec resource matches any service that is listed in the ``inetd.conf`` file.
-For example:
+This InSpec resource matches any service that is listed in the ``inetd.conf`` file:

 .. code-block:: ruby